-Join LINEA for a free webinar on Tuesday 28 July 2015 at 2pm BST.
-Hosted by the Learning Initiative on Norms, Exploitation and Abuse (LINEA), this collaborative webinar will be presented by Julian Barr (Itad), Emeka Nwankwo (V4C), and Dr Nancy Glass.
+LINEA (Learning Initiative on Norms, Exploitation and Abuse) hosted a free webinar on 28 July 2015.
+The collaborative webinar was presented by Julian Barr (Itad), Emeka Nwankwo (V4C), and Dr Nancy Glass.

-Using case studies from programmes in Nigeria, South Sudan and Somalia, these presenters will discuss how they are measuring social norms to evaluate programmes aimed to increase gender equity and reduce sexual violence.
+Using case studies from programmes in Nigeria, South Sudan and Somalia, these presenters discussed how they measured social norms to evaluate programmes aimed to increase gender equity and reduce sexual violence.

 Voices for Change (V4C) Nigeria

-Julian Barr and Emeka Nwankwo will discuss the work of the DFID-funded Voices for Change (V4C) Nigeria programme in measuring social norms.
-V4C is using radio, social media and face-to-face engagement to reduce attitudes and behaviours that discriminate against women and girls.
-V4C Nigeria have designed and implemented a survey of 5,000 men, women, boys and girls in four Nigerian states to assess the status of these attitudes and behaviours.
-The survey is structured using models of social norms and social norm measurement from Bicchieri, Mackie and others.
-This webinar will cover the survey design and illustrate findings from the baseline survey.
+Julian Barr and Emeka Nwankwo discussed the work of the DFID-funded Voices for Change (V4C) Nigeria programme in measuring social norms.
+V4C used radio, social media and face-to-face engagement to reduce attitudes and behaviours that discriminate against women and girls.
+V4C Nigeria designed and implemented a survey of 5,000 men, women, boys and girls in four Nigerian states to assess the status of these attitudes and behaviours.
+The survey was structured using models of social norms and social norm measurement from Bicchieri, Mackie and others.
+This webinar covered the survey design and illustrated findings from the baseline survey.

 Communities Care (CC) project

-Dr Nancy Glass will discuss the UNICEF-led Communities Care (CC) project, which aims to change social norms on sexual violence against women and girls in humanitarian contexts.
+Dr Nancy Glass discussed the UNICEF-led Communities Care (CC) project, which aimed to change social norms on sexual violence against women and girls in humanitarian contexts.
 The project included focus groups and interviews with diverse stakeholders in Somalia and South Sudan to develop and test measures of relevant social norms.
-The impact evaluation, now ongoing, is designed to evaluate outcomes (e.g. change in norms) over time (baseline, midline and endline) with 800 community members across intervention and control areas in each of the two countries.
+The impact evaluation was designed to evaluate outcomes (e.g. change in norms) over time (baseline, midline and endline) with 800 community members across intervention and control areas in each of the two countries.
 Baseline surveys have been safely administered to 800 community members per site and 200 women and girls seeking healthcare, and midline data collection is currently underway.